pchp250g8-home-python-tutorials/python-gui-robot-task-5-1/README.md

 RobotTask-5-1.
 Python Tutorials.
 Actor Robot.
 StepInDev Platform.
 GUI Application.
-The robot's field is 6 cells long and 3 cells wide.
+In the first setting, the robot's field has the following dimensions: length 7 cells, width 3 cells.
+In the second setting, the robot's field has the following dimensions: length 6 cells, width 3 cells.
+In the third setting, the robot's field has the following dimensions: length 7 cells, width 3 cells.
 It has blue walls around the perimeter.
 The robot's starting position is marked with a blue square.
 The robot's final position is marked with a red house.
 The painted cells of the field are marked with a large orange square.